zhuduowang/ChangeViT/README.md

 # ChangeViT
-The officical code of 'ChangeViT: Unleashing Plain Vision Transformers for Change Detection'.
+The official code of 'ChangeViT: Unleashing Plain Vision Transformers for Change Detection'.
+The code and models will come soon!